tmaestrini/spo-spfx-MSALAuthentication/README.md

 ## Description

-The SPFX MSAL Authentication Demo webpart provides a practical example of implementing Microsoft Authentication Library (MSAL) within a SharePoint Framework environment, allowing users to authenticate against Azure AD and obtain access tokens for secure API calls.
-It serves as a template for developers to understand and implement Azure AD authentication in their own SharePoint Framework solutions.
+The SPFX MSAL Authentication Demo webpart provides a practical example of implementing Microsoft Authentication Library (MSAL) within a SharePoint Framework environment, allowing users to authenticate against Entra ID and obtain access tokens for secure API calls.
+It serves as a template for developers to understand and implement Entra ID authentication in their own SharePoint Framework solutions.

 ### Technical Details